Welcome to Legends of Equestria, a free-to-play MMORPG, available to play right now in Open Access!

 Descriptions of the above jobs, and additional hiring information and recruitment status can be read here.

-The following departments are currently not hiring: Animation, Concept Art, HR, Moderation, PR, Web Dev, and Writing.
+The following departments are currently not hiring: Animation, Concept Art, HR, Moderation, PR, and Web Dev.

 If you don't receive a response to your application within two weeks, please contact us on our support email.